jingyao-zhang/hybrid-cache/README.md

 ```

 2. Navigate to the folder you want to run.
 Algorithms and kernels have two different flow of execution.
-    1. To run the algorithms (e.g., Kyber), navigate to the `algorithms/kyber/ref` folder:
+    1. To run the algorithms (e.g., Kyber, Dilithium), navigate to the `algorithms/kyber/ref` or `algorithms/dilithium/ref` folder:
     ```
+    # For other configurations, replace "kyber512" with "kyber768" or "kyber1024"
     cd algorithms/kyber/ref
     make test_kyber512
     ./test_kyber512

+    # For other configurations, replace "dilithium2" with "dilithium3" or "dilithium5" or "dilithium2aes" or "dilithium3aes" or "dilithium5aes"
+    cd algorithms/dilithium/ref
+    make test/test_dilithium2
+    ./test/test_dilithium2
     ```
     * The terminal shows the number of instructions and cycles with instructions stored in `output.txt`.
     <!-- ```